pooyapm/Blog/pooyamozzemi/content/posts/a-strategic-marketing-plan-zalando.md

 Segmentation for new markets they want to enter (Portugal):
 - Demographic
--- Age
+  - Age
--- Income
+  - Income
 - Working class
 - Product category
---Luxury
+  - Luxury
---Mainstream
+  - Mainstream
---local
+  - Local
 -Social
---Internet savvy
+  - Internet savvy
---Online shopping
+  - Online shopping

 Zalando has never operated in Portugal and only has access to public data, so it has to rely on the generic segmentation criterias at the beginning.
 However, it can reuse some trends found in countries with similar cultures and attitudes.
 For example, data gained in Spain can be used to create narrower segments.
 Portugees resonate with Spanish a lot!